graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

             namespace: monitoring
 ```

-We've also added setting up ruler with alertmanager's endpoint (which can be deployed by the Monitoring Namespace as well, as will be seen in the Metrics section).
+We've also added setting up Ruler with Alertmanager's endpoint (which can be deployed by the Monitoring Namespace as well, as will be seen in the Metrics section).

 ## Setting up a Prometheus Stack with HA